derhansen/derhansen.github.io/_posts/2024-06-16-from-double-to-triple-preventing-unintended-opt-in-opt-out-confirmations.md

 link in the email.
 This step requires a manual action from the user, ensuring the intent of the action is deliberate and authentic.

-In version 7.5.0 of my TYPO3 extension sf_event_mgt, I have implemented a tripple opt-in process for event registration and a tripple opt-out process for event cancellation.
+In version 7.5.0 of my TYPO3 extension sf_event_mgt, I have implemented a **tripple opt-in process** for event registration and a tripple opt-out process for event cancellation.
 This feature can be optionally activated via TypoScript configuration.

 The tripple opt-in process ensures that users confirm their registration through three distinct steps, enhancing the security and validity of the registration.
-Similarly, the tripple opt-in process requires users to confirm their cancellation through three steps, preventing accidental unsubscribes and ensuring that cancellations are intentional.
+Similarly, the tripple opt-in process requires users to confirm their cancellation through three steps, preventing unintended cancellations.
 This additional layer of verification helps avoid issues caused by automatic link clicks from email security gateways, enhancing user experience and reducing support requests.